kyrylo0605/wordpress/wp-content/themes/education-booster/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.4 =
+* Made WP 5.6 compatible.

+= 1.2.3 =
+* This version updated theme info.

+= 1.2.2 =
+* This version fixed breadcrumb Google search console warnings issues.
+* This version recommended one click demo import plugin.
+* This version set fallback for previous version of WordPress.

 = 1.2.1 =
 * This version added license and copyright information in readme and style files.